nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 ![image-title-here](images/appointments/branch-surgeries.png){:class="img-responsive"}

 A GP practice operating multiple surgeries usually designates one of the surgeries as a *main* surgery and the rest as *branch* surgeries.
-The designation of surgeries as *main* and *branch* doesn't have significant impact on GP Connect, other than the main surgery normally having the same name as the GP practice, and the branch surgeries having different names.
+The designation of surgeries as *main* and *branch* doesn't have significant impact on GP Connect, other than the main surgery normally having the same name and address as the GP practice, and the branch surgeries having different names and addresses.

-When a patient registers at a GP practice with multiple surgeries, they are assigned a 'preferred' surgery, even though the patient is formally registered to the GP practice (organisation) as a whole, and may usually attend appointments at any of the surgeries (locations).
+When a patient registers at a GP practice with multiple surgeries, they are assigned a 'preferred' surgery, even though the patient is formally registered to the GP practice (organisation) as a whole, and usually can attend appointments at any of the surgeries (locations).

 ### ODS codes